Is your Baby Sleeping Through the Night Yet? Warning: this is not your mother's sleep page.

-Equally as annoying is the "let them cry it out, is the nursery ready, put that baby down you're spoiling him" attitude that wears on the souls of the parents.
-As if normal babies were never meant to be held all the time, and were meant to sleep all by themselves.
+The "let them cry it out, is the nursery ready, put that baby down you're spoiling him" culture can also undermine our parenting efforts.
+Our culture encourages independence from a very young age and says that normal babies were never meant to be held all the time, and were meant to sleep all by themselves.

-They were never mean to sleep alone.
+Biologically, anthropologically, psychologically ...our newborns weren't meant to sleep alone.
 They were born to be held.
-Kids are not supposed to be sleeping through the night.
+Newborn infants are not supposed to be sleeping through the night.

 Let's understand normal sleep.
 Probably the two most important stages of sleep are stage 4 sleep and REM (rapid eye movement) sleep.